uvasds-systems/airflow-project/README.md

 ## Setup

-- Fork this repository into your own GitHub account.
+- Fork this repository into your own GitHub account and clone it to your local machine.
 - Be sure you have Docker Desktop running.
 - Install the `astro` CLI from Astronomer.io.
 Follow [these instructions](https://www.astronomer.io/docs/astro/cli/install-cli/) for your platform.